Frojd/wagtail-meta-preview/README.md

 title field.
 There is no default fallback for the SeoDescriptionPanel.

-It is possible to tweak the fallbacks by overriding the `SEO_PREVIEW_DEFAULTS` setting.
+It is possible to tweak the fallbacks by overriding the `X_PREVIEW_X_FALLBACK` setting.

 ```python
 # some_page.py